todd-herbert/heltec-eink-modules/docs/README.md

 ### Drawing Commands

-In the interest of laziness, I'm going to direct you to [the official adafruit-gfx tutorial](https://learn.adafruit.com/adafruit-gfx-graphics-library/graphics-primitives) for information on the drawing commands.
+I'm going to direct you to [the official adafruit-gfx tutorial](https://learn.adafruit.com/adafruit-gfx-graphics-library/graphics-primitives) for information on the drawing commands.

-This library *should* work pretty much the same, with a few small exceptions:
+This implementation has a few small differences, including:

 * The display will only support a limited set of colors:
     * ```.colors.BLACK```